 No problem.
-Simply translate your pages and offer support for different audiences.
+Simply translate your pages and offer support in whichever language your audience needs.

-However, that’s pretty much it when it comes to Webnode websites, and it’s a little underwhelming.
+However, that’s pretty much it when it comes to Webnode websites.
+Honestly, it’s a little underwhelming.

-Again, you’ll be able to choose a template, and visually create your website.
+As with the website builder, you’ll be able to choose a template and visually create your online store.

 No coding skills needed.

-It’s a pretty simple system so don’t expect a lot.
+It’s a pretty simple system, so don’t expect much.

 You’ll see your incoming and fulfilled orders, but you’ll have to coordinate everything else yourself or use a third-party tool.

-Other website builders offer a lot more, including systeme.io.
+Other website builders, like systeme.io, offer a lot more.